ehazlett/heimdall/README.md

 ![Heimdall](docs/overview.png)

 # Running
 The easiest way to run Heimdall is with containers.
-It contains an embedded Redis that is configured to be available only on the private network.
+The image contains an embedded Redis that is configured to be available only on the private network.
 In this example, we will use [Docker](https://docker.com):

 ## Server